JJAWESOM234/Team13-Academic-Assessment-Assistant/react-jsonschema-form/README.md

 # Release Notes

+## Milestone 3

 The application displays a main page where users can select from four assessment forms.
 Users can input information, add and subtract SLO entries, assessment methods, decisions and actions, and data collection objects.
+FormData is displayed at the bottom of the page while user inputs information.
+There is a dynamic relationship between the number of SLOs and the number of Decisions and Actions.
 On submitting the form, the user's input as a JSON string will be displayed in a browser alert.

+### Testing
+Located in the react-jsonschema-form-test directory is the testing suite for this application.
+The puppeteer test runs through four different scenarios of the rjsf Non-Acc Graduate Assessment.